Drup/LILiS/README.md

 - The parser depends on `menhir`.
 - [cppo](https://github.com/mjambon/cppo) is a building dependency.
-- The engine implementation depends on [Batteries Included](https://github.com/ocaml-batteries-team/batteries-included) and [Sequence](https://github.com/c-cube/sequence) for super-fast streams.
+- The engine implementation depends on [Containers](https://github.com/c-cube/ocaml-containers).
 - There are currently two graphical backends :
   - The png and gtk one depends on [Cairo's Ocaml binding](https://forge.ocamlcore.org/projects/cairo/).
   - The SVG one depends on [tyxml](http://ocsigen.org/tyxml/) (version >= 3.0.0).